How to apply for graduate admission in the Department of Languages, Linguistics, and Comparative Literature

 Documents that must be submitted to the department:

-A “writing sample,” preferably a scholarly paper written during your undergraduate career.
+- A "writing sample," preferably a scholarly paper written during your undergraduate career.
+If you are planning to study in French, it is required that the sample be written in French.

-A copy of your official graduate application and copies of any relevant transcripts.
-If your transcripts are in a language other than English, please include copies of the original (untranslated, original-language) versions; these give us valuable information.
+- A copy of your official graduate application and copies of any relevant transcripts.
+If your transcripts are in French, please include copies of the original (untranslated, French-language) versions; these give us valuable information.

-4. It is recommended that International Students begin this process as early as possible.
+- It is recommended that International Students begin this process as early as possible.
 In most cases, international students must obtain a student visa, which requires additional paperwork.
-More information for international students is available at http://graduate.fau.edu/.
+More information for international students is available at the official website for the Graduate College: (http://www.fau.edu/graduate/applyonline/international.php), as well as at the official website of the Office of International Students and Scholars: (http://www.fau.edu/international/).